-The consumer price index (CPI) in 2014 was 236.736. the Bureau of Labor Statistics uses this CPI value to track inflation on a monthly basis.
+The consumer price index (CPI) in 2014 was 236.736.
+It was 232.957 in the previous year.
+This change in CPI is used by the Bureau of Labor Statistics to calculate inflation.

 |CPI in 2014||236.736|

 |CPI in 2018||251.989|